carpentries/instructor-training/_extras/checkout.md

     and to be framed in terms of observables
     (e.g., "Learner will be able to do X") rather than intangibles (e.g., "Learner will appreciate X").

-## Part 2: Take Part in An Online Discussion Session
+## Part 2: Take Part in An Online Community Discussion
-<a name="discussion-session"></a>
+<a name="community-discussion"></a>

-The next step is to take part in an hour-long discussion session led by an experienced instructor.
+The next step is to take part in an hour-long community discussion led by an experienced instructor.
-This session gives you a chance to ask questions about the material you plan on teaching and to clarify anything that may be unclear about our operations in general.
+These sessions gives you a chance to ask questions about the material you plan on teaching and to clarify anything that may be unclear about our operations in general.

-Our discussion sessions are run as video conferences several times per week: please see our [Community Calendar]({{page.calendar}}) for times.
+Our community discussions are run as video conferences several times per week: please see our [Community Calendar]({{page.calendar}}) for times.
-You can sign up for a session on [the discussion Etherpad]({{page.discussionpad}});
+You can sign up for a session on [the community discussions Etherpad]({{page.discussionpad}});
 if none of the available times work for you, or if you need any special arrangements, please [let us know](mailto:{{ site.email }})